-Lattice Pie Crust is simple to make and turns any pie into a masterpiece!
+Lattice Pie Crust is simple to make and turns any homemade pie crust into a masterpiece!

 Pie is an easy classic dessert for good reason.
 It’s simple to make and uses ingredients most of us already have in the kitchen.
 A perfect pie filled with fruit is a dessert perfect for any occasion and it’s incredibly simple to make a beautiful lattice crust!